 Students may be placed on academic probation for unsatisfactory progress toward the completion of degree requirements.
-Unsatisfactory progress may include, but not be limited to the following: 1) An overall grade point average below 3.0; 2) An overall grade point average of below 3.0 for two successive quarters; 3) Failure to complete courses or examinations satisfactorily within the period of time specified by the graduate program; 4) Failure to pass a required examination in two attempts.
+Unsatisfactory progress may include, but not be limited to the following: 1) a B in one or more required courses; 2) an overall grade point average below 3.0; 3) an overall grade point average of below 3.0 for two successive quarters; 4) failure to complete courses or examinations satisfactorily within the period of time specified by the graduate program; 5) Failure to pass a required examination in two attempts.

 The faculty of the School of Social Ecology and/or the Associate Dean of Students for the School of Social Ecology may initiate procedures to place the student on academic probation.
 In such cases the student typically will receive written notice of the deficiencies and a deadline for remedying these deficiencies (i.e., for completing specific degree requirements).
-Failure to meet this deadline can result in termination of graduate student status.
+Failure to meet this deadline can result in a petition to the Dean of Graduate Division to terminate the student from graduate study in the School.

 Unprofessional conduct, such as sexual harassment of undergraduate students, is unacceptable and may represent grounds for placing a student on academic probation.
-In addition, such conduct may be the basis for suspending or terminating a student's employment at the University (e.g., employment as a teaching assistant).
+In addition, such conduct may be the basis for suspending or terminating a student's employment at the University (e.g., employment as a teaching assistant/associate).

-Academic dishonesty of any form (e.g., plagiarism, cheating, falsification of data) is absolutely unacceptable and at the graduate level leads to immediate dismissal from the School and the University.
+Academic dishonesty of any form (e.g., plagiarism, cheating, falsification of data) is absolutely unacceptable and at the graduate level leads to petitioning the Dean of Graduate Division for immediate dismissal from the School and the University.